Drivers Permits in Pennsylvania

 Driving Violations with a Pennsylvania Learner's Permit

-Drivers under 18 years old risk a permit suspension of 90 days if:
+Drivers under 18 years old risk a learner's permit suspension of 90 days if:

 - You receive 6 points or more on your driving record (points can be accumulated by breaking any of the above conditions, as well as any other PA traffic & safety laws).